 2.1.
-Environmental Health, Safety and Sustainability (EHSS)
+Chemical and Laboratory Safety (CaLS)

-The mission of Boise State University's Environmental Health, Safety and Sustainability (EHSS) department is to assist University colleges and departments in providing a safe and healthful workplace and to assist the University as a whole in maintaining compliance with environmental health and safety regulations, guidelines, and University policies.
-EHSS responsibilities and authority are outlined in Boise State Policy 9140.
-In regard to the CHP, EHSS:
+The mission of Boise State University's Chemical and Laboratory Safety (CaLS) department, previously known as Environmental Health and Safety, is to assist University colleges and departments in providing a safe and healthful workplace and to assist the University as a whole in maintaining compliance with environmental health and safety regulations and guidelines and University policies.
+CaLS responsibilities and authority are outlined in Boise State Policy 9140.
+In regard to the CHP, CaLS:

 - 1. Provides expert advice and consultation on environmental health and safety issues. - 2.
 Performs workplace evaluations which may include air samples, swipes, or other tests to determine the amount and nature of airborne and/or surface contamination, and to extrapolate personnel exposure levels from that data. - 3.
-Develops and provides general safety training.

-- 4. Develops and maintains the Chemical Hygiene Plan and associated university level programs and documents. - 5.
+Develops and provides general safety training. - 4.
+Develops and maintains the Chemical Hygiene Plan and associated university level programs and documents. - 5.
 Assists with the selection of engineering controls and personal protective equipment and their proper use. - 6.
 Acts as a liaison with regulatory agencies on the local, state, and federal levels, as well as non-regulatory accreditation organizations.

-EHSS has the authority to stop any activity which is an immediate danger to the life and health of laboratory workers, employees, students, or the community or an immediate danger to the environment as outlined in Boise State Policy 9140.
+CaLS has the authority to stop any activity which is an immediate danger to the life and health of laboratory workers, employees, students, or the community or an immediate danger to the environment as outlined in Boise State Policy 9140.

 2.2.
-Laboratory Safety Specialist (LSS)
+Laboratory Safety Officer (LSO) and Laboratory Safety Specialist (LSS)

-The LSS position serves as the University's Chemical Hygiene Officer, is a staff member of EHSS, and is qualified, by training or experience, to provide technical guidance in the development and implementation of the safety and health standards in the CHP.
-The LSS coordinates:
+The LSO position serves as the University's Chemical Hygiene Officer and the LSS serves as a chemical hazards advisor, are staff members of CaLS, and is qualified, by training or experience, to provide technical guidance in the development and implementation of the safety and health standards in the CHP.
+The positions coordinate:

 - 1. The evaluation, review, and implementation of the University CHP. - 2.
 Laboratory safety trainings and assists departments and colleges with meeting training requirements. - 3.
 The provision of technical expertise to employees regarding laboratory safety and health issues and assistance to University departments, colleges, employees, and students in complying with the CHP. - 4.
 The review of hazardous substance labeling, handling, storage, use, spill cleanup, decontamination and disposal, including standard operating procedures (SOPs) dealing with the safe use and disposal of these substances. - 5.
 The review, as necessary, of new research protocols prior to initiation to identify the use of hazardous chemicals and assistance to principal investigators in developing proper measures to inform and protect laboratory workers. - 6.
 Safety assessments of laboratories and storage areas and recommended follow-up activities. - 7.
 Assistance to colleges, departments, safety committees and principal investigators in conducting their own routine assessments. - 8.
 The review of the acquisition, operation, and maintenance of fume hoods, emergency safety showers, eyewashes, and fire extinguishers in all laboratories where chemicals are handled. - 9.
 The disposal of hazardous waste generated in laboratories in accordance with University policies and written program along with federal, state, and local regulations. - 10.
-The investigation of all reports of laboratory hazards incidents, chemical spills, and nearmisses to prevent repeat occurrences. - 11.
-The maintenance of records to ensure their availability to workers and administrative personnel. - 12.
+The investigation of all reports of laboratory hazards incidents, chemical spills, and nearmisses to prevent repeat occurrences.

+- 11. The maintenance of records to ensure their availability to workers and administrative personnel. - 12.
 The review and approval of the creation, modification, or closure of laboratories. - 13.
 The investigation of exposure complaints or concerns for referral for medical consultation or performance of exposure monitoring.